Ensemble Kalman methods for high-dimensional hierarchical dynamic space-time models: Introduction

-Our new extended EnKF methods can be viewed from two perspectives: For readers familiar with the EnKF, our extended EnKFs greatly expand the class of problems to which the EnKF can be applied.
-For readers more familiar with established Bayesian inference methods, such as particle filtering or Gibbs sampling, our extended EnKF methods allow similar (but approximate) inference in higher-dimensional SSMs than the standard methods.
+Our new extended EnK techniques can be viewed from two perspectives.
+First, these methods greatly expand the class of problems to which the EnKF and EnKS can be applied.
+Second, our techniques allow for accurate, approximate inference in higher-dimensional models than standard statistical methods such as particle filters and Gibbs samplers.

-In the EnKF literature, several approaches exist for estimation of specific tuning parameters, such as inflation and localization parameters \citep[e.g.,][]{WangBish:03,Ande:07a}, including a so-called hierarchical ensemble filter \citep{Ande:07} that uses an ensemble of ensembles (similarly to our particle EnKF described later) to estimate a localization function.
-Here we focus instead on inference on model parameters that explicitly appear in the HSSM in \eqref{eq:transmodel}--\eqref{eq:paramodel}, and we regard the EnKF tuning parameters as known.
+In the EnKF literature, several approaches exist for estimating specific tuning parameters, such as inflation and localization parameters \citep[e.g.,][]{WangBish:03,Ande:07a}.
+Throughout, we assume that these tuning parameters are known, and we focus instead on inference of model parameters that explicitly appear in the model \eqref{eq:transmodel}--\eqref{eq:paramodel}.
+Some approaches for state and parameter estimation in highly nonlinear state-space models \citep{Gu2007,Chen2012,Bocquet2013} generate approximate posterior samples from the filtering or smoothing distribution using iterative optimization approaches.
+Specifically, the ensemble randomized maximum likelihood method \citep{Chen2012} recasts posterior simulation as an optimization problem, and uses optimization methods with successive linearization of the model to find the posterior mode.
+These methods are quite general and can be used for parameter estimation and smoothing inference via state augmentation.

-As the EnKF is an approximate technique for inference on the state vector, our extended EnKF techniques also can only produce approximate inference.
-However, in many complex problems (e.g., when the state dimension is high), exact inference is impossible, and approximate techniques such as approximate Bayesian computation \citep[ABC;][]{Sisson2007,Marin2012}, synthetic likelihood \citep[e.g.,][]{Wood2010} and integrated nested Laplace approximations \citep[INLA;][]{Rue2009,Lindgren2011a} have generally gained in popularity.
-While so-called exact approximate approaches \citep[e.g.,][]{Andrieu2010,Johansen2012} result in exact inference given infinite computational resources, we will show here numerically that, in finite computation time, our extended EnKF techniques can outperform exact approximate techniques even for moderately high dimensions.
+As the EnKF is an approximate technique for inference on the state vector, our extended EnK techniques also provide approximate inference.
+However, in many complex problems, exact inference is impossible, and approximate techniques such as approximate Bayesian computation \citep[ABC;][]{Sisson2007,Marin2012}, synthetic likelihood \citep[e.g.,][]{Wood2010} and integrated nested Laplace approximations \citep[INLA;][]{Rue2009,Lindgren2011a} have generally gained in popularity.
+While so-called exact approximate approaches \citep[e.g.,][]{Andrieu2010,Johansen2012} result in exact inference given infinite computational resources, we will show here numerically that, in finite computation time, our extended EnK techniques can outperform exact approximate methods even for moderately high dimensions.